alphanodes/additionals/README.md

 ![Macro settings!](contrib/images/macro-settings.png "Macro settings")

-If all macros are deactivated the *Macro button* of the Wiki toolbar will disappear.
+*Figure: If all macros are deactivated the *Macro button* of the Wiki toolbar will disappear.*

 > **_NOTE:_**  If you deactivate some macros here this does not mean the user may not implement them.
 All available macros of installed plugins will work even if they are not part of the macro button.
 The macro button is just a little helper for Redmine users with no macro experience to make it easier for them to use macros or to remember them.